The Cheapest SUVs to Insure 2025

 Insurance: From group 8

-Its small car origins (the Stonic sits on the same platform as the Kia Rio and the Hyundai i20) have helped to keep the Stonic’s insurance costs low, and that isn’t the only way it can save you money, because its mild hybrid powertrain returns excellent fuel economy.
-Granted, it’s a bit average in most other areas, but Kia’s long warranty helps to make up for that.
+Its small car origins (the Stonic sits on the same platform as the Kia Rio and the Hyundai i20) have helped to keep the Kia Stonic’s insurance costs low, and that isn’t the only way it can save you money, because its mild hybrid powertrain returns excellent fuel economy.
+Granted, it’s a bit unremarkable in most other areas, but Kia’s longer-than-average warranty helps to make up for that.

 Kia Stonic Review